hbrouwer/mesh/README.md

 **Warning:** If multithreading is enabled, Mesh will always distribute computations among the available threads.
-Depending on network size, however, this may not always lead to improved performance over single-threaded execution, and the overhead of multithreading may in fact even damage performance.
+Depending on network size, however, this may not always lead to improved performance over single-threaded execution.
+In fact, the overhead of multithreading may even damage performance.

 # Fast exponentiation